lole-elol/tum_cv_challenge_SS23/+gui/README.md

 # GUI

-## Loading Data
+### Loading Data

 In order to create a 3D model of a room you need to upload images of this room.
 You can do this by pressing the **Import** button.

-The file explorer will open and you can choose a folder containing all images.
-The folder should also contain a `cameras.txt` with camera parameters.
+The file explorer will open and you can choose a folder containing a subfolder `images` w

 ## 3D Reconstruction